dustdustinthewind/IntralismQoLMod/README.md

 Right click Intralism in Steam.
 Click `Properties`.
 Go to the `Local Files` tab and then click `Verify integrity of game files...`.
 This will restore Intralism to its current version.

 ### Can this mod ruin my editor or workshop map files?
 There has been no features added that can drastically alter your files.
-Currently, the most that can happen is your maps will receive a "BPM 120" at the end of the description when you save.
+Becareful loading maps with multiple BPMs in the description.
+If you try to open the BPM tool you will hang Intralism.
+If you save you will remove the characters (spaces, commas) between the BPMs.

 ### Can this mod get me banned?
 I highly doubt it.
 Don't shove it in Oxy's face though.